How do I create user and group accounts?

 - Click the Save button to save your new group account.

-- Click the "New" hyperlink in the far right column of the header row of the "Members" table to add a member (i.e. existing user account) to the new group account.
-Repeat this step for each member you would like to add.
+- Click the "New" hyperlink in the far right column of the header row of the "Members" table to add a member (i.e. existing active user account) to the new group account:

 Note: In addition to adding members from a group account record, you can also assign group membership from an account record.

-When you assign permissions to a user or group account, it's important to note that each set of permissions is applied in combination to create the most aggressive permissions possible.
+When you assign permissions to a user or group account, it's important to note that each set of permissions is applied in combination with the other permission settings to create the most flexible permissions possible.
 For example, if you create one set of permissions that allows a user access to every single area of the database, but then create a second set of permissions that denies access to one single area of the database, Neoserra will not respect the second set of permissions.

-Similarly, if a user is a member of a group, that user's personal permissions combine with the group's permissions to create the most aggressive permissions possible.
+Similarly, if a user is a member of a group, that user's personal permissions combine with the group's permissions to create the most flexible permissions possible.

 Important: Before following the set of steps below to assign permissions to a user or group account, we strongly recommend that you first review the FAQ titled How do user account permissions impact my ability to access Neoserra? so that you have a thorough understanding of the exact impact each permission type will have on the user's ability to interact with Neoserra.